Sundays

 KIDS MENU // $3:

-• Option 2: Uncrustables sandwich & chips
+• Option 2: Uncrustables sandwich, chips, and dessert

 Central Students